 Think about going swimming at your favorite vacation hotel.
 How fun is that?
 Well, your dog will think so too, especially if your cherished canine is a lab or golden.
 Pet Hotels are sprouting up like 7/11s, so visit a few before you decide what to do.
 The questions are basically the same and I know you know what to look for.
 I was amazed at some of the facilities I’ve seen lately.

 The hotel I was most impressed with included things that even I would not have imagined possible.
 I will share some of the wonderful features she has incorporated in her magnificent pet hotel, but by all means, not all of these things are necessary for everyone’s dogs to be comfortable, happy, safe and well cared for.
-Imagine this – each private room has a child’s bed and mattress for your dog to sleep on, a T.V., and computerized nanny-cam so you can go onto the Internet from any computer or cell phone while on vacation, and watch your dog live!
+Imagine this – each private room has a child’s bed and mattress for your dog to sleep on, a T.V., and computerized nanny-cam so you can go onto the Internet from any computer or cell phone while on vacation and watch your dog live!
 I love that.
 The outdoor play area is covered with Astro-turf type ground cover with a built-in filtration system so the dogs never get dirty.
-Of course if they do, there is a grooming salon on premises.
+Of course, if they do, there is a grooming salon on premises.
 There is also an indoor pool that was more than inviting, a massage and therapy room, indoor playrooms, training rooms, and rooms I can’t even remember.
+How about agility?

 The bottom line is, no matter what the “extras” are, your dog is better off in a safe and happy environment, whether it’s for a few hours or a few days, and it’s your job to check it out before you check him in!